 The Czech Republic is renowned for its beer but more travel-friendly souvenirs are made from beer cosmetics.

-Manufaktura is a traditional Czech cosmetics brand that produces high-quality products using all-natural, non-animal-tested ingredients.
-Even though they make all sorts of products, from bath salts to hand creams.
+Manufaktura is a traditional Czech cosmetics brand that produces high-quality products using all-natural, non-animal-tested ingredients even though they make all sorts of products, from bath salts to hand creams.

-They are famous for their beer cosmetics, including shampoos, hair balms and gels for showers.
+They are famous for their beer cosmetics, including shampoos, hair balms, and gels for showers.
 Don’t worry – makeup from the beer won’t leave you looking like you’ve been on a rampage.

-Instead, expect the products to smell mildly fruity and contain lots of vitamins B. Manufaktura shops can be found all over Prague at shopping centres.
+Instead, expect the products to smell mildly fruity and contain lots of vitamins B. Manufaktura shops can be found all over Prague at shopping centers.
 You will get a lot of shops in Prague where you get a good deal on these products.

 More Details